Monster radiative shocks in the perturbed magnetospheres of neutron stars: Introduction

-Substantial work was devoted to the relativistic Alfv\'en waves excited by magnetar quakes (e.g. \citealt{Thompson98,Troischt04,Yuan20,Nattila22}).
-By contrast, little attention was given to the fast magnetosonic modes.
-In the limit of high $\sigbg$, they become simple electromagnetic waves propagating without coupling to the magnetized plasma: the oscillating $\bE\perp\bBbg$ drives a small electric current, negligible compared to the displacement current $\partial_t\bE/4\pi$.
-Therefore, low-frequency compressive perturbations of the magnetosphere are usually assumed to propagate as vacuum electromagnetic waves, $v_{\rm wave}=c$, superimposed linearly with the background field $\bBbg$, and freely escape.\footnote{It was also proposed that QED effects in ultrastrong $\Bbg$ could steepen a high-frequency wave into a shock \citep{Heyl05}.
+In the limit of high $\sigbg$, the emitted magnetosonic waves are equivalent to electromagnetic radio waves propagating without coupling to the magnetized plasma: the oscillating $\bE\perp\bBbg$ drives a tiny electric current, negligible compared to the displacement current $\partial_t\bE/4\pi$.
+Therefore, compressive perturbations of the magnetosphere are usually assumed to propagate as vacuum electromagnetic waves superimposed linearly with the background field $\bBbg$, and freely escape.\footnote{It was also proposed that QED effects in ultrastrong $\Bbg$ could steepen a high-frequency wave into a shock \citep{Heyl05}.
 Such effects are absent for kHz waves.} The linear propagation would imply no shock formation.

-However, this simple picture is safe only for low-amplitude waves with $|\bE|\ll\Bbg$, i.e. near the neutron star where $\Bbg$ is strong.
+However, this simple picture is safe only for low-amplitude waves, $|\bE|\ll\Bbg$, i.e. near the neutron star where $\Bbg$ is strong.
 As the wave expands to larger radii $r$, the dipole background field decreases as $\Bbg\propto r^{-3}$ while the wave amplitude $\Em$ decreases as $r^{-1}$.
 Their ratio $\Em/\Bbg$ grows as $r^2$ and eventually approaches unity.
 It is easy to see that the linear propagation of an oscillating wave becomes impossible when \beq 2\Em\sin\alpha>\Bbg, \eeq where $\alpha$ is the angle between $\bBbg$ and the wavevector $\bk$.
-Indeed, the linear superposition of $\bBbg$ with the vacuum electromagnetic wave ($\bE_{\rm w}=\bE$ and $\bBw=\bB-\bBbg$) gives \beq B^2-E^2 = \Bbg^2-2\bBbg\cdot\bBw, \eeq where we used $\bE_{\rm w}^2=\bBw^2$.
-Condition~(\ref{eq:break}) is equivalent to $B^2-E^2<0$, violating the MHD regime $E^2<B^2$.
+Indeed, the linear superposition of $\bBbg$ with the vacuum electromagnetic wave ($\bE_{\rm w}=\bE$ and $\bBw=\bB-\bBbg$) gives \beq B^2-E^2 = \Bbg^2+2\bBbg\cdot\bBw, \eeq where we used $\bE_{\rm w}^2=\bBw^2$.
+MHD description breaks if $B^2<E^2$.
+This occurs when the condition~(\ref{eq:break}) is met.